-Before teaching, I worked in the legal field for around ten years, drafting thousands of legal pleadings and other documents.
+Before teaching, I worked in the legal field for around ten years, drafting thousands of fatuous legal pleadings and other documents.
 After that, I worked in public relations as a writer for a technology consulting firm with several years to follow as a freelance writer.
-I’ve published over 135 articles in magazines and newspapers, and been been involved in public relations, business journalism, marketing, and Web development along the way.
-Much of whatever “success” I have had in the workplace, I attribute to studies in the humanities and general happenstance.
+I’ve published around 140 articles in magazines and newspapers, and been involved in public relations, business journalism, marketing, and Web development along the way.
+Much of whatever success I have had in the workplace, I attribute to studies in the humanities, genetics, and general happenstance.

-My research interests include issues in medicine, social media, digital text communication in interpersonal relationships, adult recreational tennis ‘psychology’, and how mobile phones are disrupting the cosmos.
+My research interests include issues in medicine, social media, digital text communication in interpersonal relationships, social media, crime and technology, jail culture, adult recreational tennis ‘psychology’, and how mobile phones are disrupting the cosmos.
 More about my research activities is here.

-As a volunteer, in June 2016, I proposed and developed a re-entry program for inmates in the Volusia County Correctional Facility where I continue to work each week.
+As a volunteer, in June 2016, I proposed and developed a re-entry program for inmates in the Volusia County Correctional Facility where I facilitated workshops each week from Summer 2016 through Fall 2017.
 Project Ataraxia takes an interdisciplinary approach to helping incarcerated participants explore their personal values, exercise mind and body, and heighten communication skills to improve quality of life.
 In the past, I was an active advocate for sex education reform in Volusia County Public Schools.
 I’ve also volunteered for Volusia/Flagler Hospice; Family Renew Community, transitional housing for homeless families; the Volusia County Public Schools; and the United States Tennis Association.

 Experimenting with Web site design, doing photography, working with Photoshop, writing, playing tennis, and running are some other things that I like to do.
 I’ve written about the weirdness of recreational tennis players, and I plan to write about recreational marathon runners at some point.
 I’ve run six marathons, slowly, and I’ve always found the atmosphere interesting and perplexing.